leanprover/leanprover.github.io/documentation/index.md

 *Caveat:* all three are incomplete and under construction.

-## Forum

-You are welcome to join the [Lean user forum](https://groups.google.com/forum/#!forum/lean-user) on Google Groups.

 ## Lean 2

 The previous version of Lean is still being maintained but not